 7a) Teams are allowed three substitutes who must stand behind the goal which is occupied by their goalkeeper.

-7b) More than one substitution is allowed at any one time however, if there are more than the allotted players on court at any one time the teams shall be penalised.
+7b) More than one substitution is allowed at any one time however, if there are more than the allotted players on pitch at any one time the teams shall be penalised.

 7d) Substitutes can be used as often and whenever the team wishes.